CP-violating effects on gravitational waves in a complex singlet extension of the Standard Model with degenerate scalars: Introduction

 The existence of physics beyond the standard model (SM) is strongly suggested by cosmological observations such as dark matter (DM) and baryon asymmetry of the Universe (BAU).
 Despite this tangible experimental evidence, their relevant energy scales are still unknown, and diverse scenarios have been proposed.
 Extended models with new particle masses around $\mathcal{O}(100-1000)$ GeV are of particular interest from the viewpoint of high-energy physics experiments.
 Dedicated new physics searches by Large Hadron Collider(LHC)~\cite{ATLAS:2019nkf,CMS:2018uag} and DM direct detection experiments~\cite{Aprile:2020vtw} have made room for new physics at this scale narrowed to a large extent.
 It might indicate that some suppression mechanism or alignment should be at work if new particles are still there.
 The so-called degenerate scalar scenario can account for such an experimental blind spot.
 A representative example is an extension of the SM with a complex singlet scalar field $S$ (so-called CxSM~\cite{Barger:2008jx}, see also Refs.~\cite{Barger:2010yn,Gonderinger:2012rd,Coimbra:2013qq,Costa:2014qga,Costa:2015llh,Jiang:2015cwa,Chiang:2017nmu,Muhlleitner:2017dkd,Cheng:2018ajh,Grzadkowski:2018nbc,Chen:2019ebq,Basler:2020nrq,Abe:2021nih,Cho:2021itv,Egle:2022wmq} ) in which a mass of the additional scalar is close to 125 GeV~\cite{Abe:2021nih}.
 The highly degenerated mass spectrum can yield a suppressed spin-independent cross section of DM ($\text{Im}S$) with nucleons, moreover, the mass mixing angle between the degenerate scalars can be maximal without conflicting with LHC data~\cite{Khachatryan:2014ira}.

 In Ref.~\cite{Cho:2021itv}, the current authors studied DM and first-order electroweak phase transition (EWPT) required by electroweak baryogenesis (EWBG)~\cite{Kuzmin:1985mm} (for reviews, see, e.g., Refs.~\cite{Quiros:1994dr,*Rubakov:1996vz,*Funakubo:1996dw,*Riotto:1998bt,*Trodden:1998ym,*Bernreuther:2002uj,*Cline:2006ts,*Morrissey:2012db,*Konstandin:2013caa,*Senaha:2020mop}) in the CxSM taking the degenerate scalar scenario.
 In contrast to the previous study~\cite{Abe:2021nih}, the suppression mechanism for the DM cross-section off nucleons is not compatible with the requirement of the strong first-order EWPT.
-Nevertheless, we can still find viable parameter space if the DM mass is around 62.5 GeV, which enhances the DM annihilation cross section resonantly, contributing to only tiny portion of the observed DM relic density and evading the DM direct detection constraints.
+Nevertheless, we can still find viable parameter space, but the DM mass is limited to around 62.5 GeV and 2 TeV.
+The 2 TeV DM is just on the border that is allowed by the DM relic density and direct detection data.
+Away from this point is excluded by either of them except for the 62.5 GeV case, where the DM annihilation cross section is enhanced resonantly, contributing to only tiny portion of the observed DM relic density and evading the DM direct detection constraints.

 In the CxSM, the stability of DM is guaranteed by CP conservation of the Higgs sector, i.e., $\text{Re}S$ and $\text{Im}S$ do not mix.
 Given the fact that EWBG calls for CP violation beyond the SM and 62.5 GeV DM is far from being main component of the observed DM relic density, it is our next step to consider CP-violating (CPV) Higgs sector in the CxSM~\cite{Coimbra:2013qq,Costa:2014qga,Costa:2015llh,Muhlleitner:2017dkd} by demoting $\text{Im}S$ to an ordinary decaying particle.